Persistence of Gaussian stationary processes: a spectral perspective: Introduction

 \subsection{General Introduction}

-The persistence of a stochastic process $f$ above a certain level $\ell$, that is, the probability that $f(t)>\ell$ for all $t$ in some large interval, is a classical topic of study (see the recent survey by Aurzada-Simon \cite{AS}).
+The persistence of a stochastic process $f$ above a certain level $\ell$, that is, the probability that $f(t)>\ell$ for all $t$ in some large interval, is a classical topic of study (see the recent surveys by Aurzada-Simon~\cite{AS} and Bray-Majumdar-Schehr~\cite{BMS}).
 Here we investigate the persistence probability for the class of Gaussian stationary processes (GSP's) above the mean.
-This quantity has been extensively studied since the 1950's, by Slepian \cites{Slep}, Newell-Rosenblatt \cite{NR} and many others, with old and new applications in mathematical physics, engineering and other areas of probability \cites{DM1, DM2, ScMa}.
+This quantity has been extensively studied since the 1950's, by Slepian \cite{Slep}, Newell-Rosenblatt \cite{NR} and many others, with old and new applications in mathematical physics, engineering and other areas of probability \cites{BMS, DM1, DM2, ScMa}.
 Nonetheless, until recently, good estimates of the persistence decay were known only for particular cases (e.g. \cites{ABMO, Slep}), and for families of processes with either summable or non-negative correlations.
 The state of the art in the latter case was recently achieved by Dembo-Mukherjee \cite{DM2}, who were able to determine the log persistence of non-negatively correlated GSP's up to a constant factor.

 A few years ago, by introducing a spectral point of view, the first two authors were able to provide general conditions under which the log persistence is bounded between two linear functions~\cite{FF}.
 This extended a result by Antezana-Buckley-Marzo-Olsen for the \emph{sinc-kernel} process~\cite{ABMO}, and provided the first general result on persistence of {GSP's} which does not require summability or non-negativity of correlations.
-However, these tools alone were insufficient to provide answers to two long-standing questions formulated by Slepian in his well known 1962 paper \cite{Slep}: \begin{displayquote} What are the possible asymptotic behaviors of the persistence probability of a GSP on large intervals?
-What features of the covariance function determine this behavior? \end{displayquote}
+However, these tools alone were insufficient to provide answers to two long-standing questions formulated by Slepian in his well known 1962 paper \cite{Slep}:

+\begin{itemize} \item What are the possible asymptotic behaviors of the persistence probability of a GSP on large intervals? \item What features of the covariance function determine this behavior? \end{itemize}

 Spectral methods were recently used by Krishna-Krishnapur \cite{KK} in order to give a lower bound of $e^{-cN^2}$ on the persistence of any GSP over $\Z$, provided that the spectral measure has a non-trivial absolutely continuous part.
-This gave rise to other interesting questions, stated in \cite{KK} and related to us also by M. Sodin \cite{Sodin}:
+This gave rise to other interesting questions, stated in \cite{KK} and related to us also by M. Sodin \cite{Sodin}: \begin{itemize} \item Is there a GSP that achieves a persistence of the order of $e^{-cN^2}$? \item Is it possible for a GSP over $\R$ to have an even lower persistence? \end{itemize}